pfrazao/udacity-introduction-to-programming/README.md

 In this section one develops a very simple HTML file, that can be seen [here](https://github.com/pfrazao/Udacity-Introduction-to-Programming/blob/main/01%20HTML/my_notes.html).

 ## 2. Introduction to CSS
+After learning HTML one develops a simple animal trading card that includes CSS.
+The result can be seen here.

 ## 3. Introduction to Python